adavidoaiei/LeastFrequentlyUsedCache-Build-Linux/README.md

 ## Overview

-A Least Frequently Used (LFU) Cache implementation in .NET that evicts items based on their usage frequency.
+A Least Frequently Used (LFU) Cache cross platform (Windows/Linux/etc) implementation in .NET that evicts items based on their usage frequency.
 Each cached item maintains a usage counter that increments upon access.
 When the cache reaches its capacity limit, it removes the item with the lowest usage count to free up space.

 **Note:** This project has been updated to run on Linux using NUnit for testing and Visual Studio Code as the development environment.